TanishkThoria/Hugo-Programmer/docs/configurations.md

 | weight         | int    | Yes      | Icon order.                              | `1`                                 |
 | url            | string | Yes      | URL to redirect.                         | `"https://github.com/johndoe/"`     |

-If you want to use a custom image, or did not find what you were looking for in Fork Awesome, you can use the following configuration.
+If you want to use a custom image, or did not find what you were looking for in Fork Awesome, you can use the following configurations.

 | Configuration         | Type   | Required | Description                                        | Example                                |
 | --------------------- | ------ | -------- | -------------------------------------------------- | -------------------------------------- |